benz1221/pi-node-instruction/(EN)-Independently-check-ports-inside-&-outside-your-network.md

 (you don't need the chocolatey addon option)

 ## Create file
-In explorer navigate to c:\users\yourname on the view tab, tick "file name extensions"
+In explorer navigate to c:\users\yourname, on the view tab, tick "file name extensions"

 on the home tab, "new item", text document